When you need a premier plaintiff’s lawyer for your injury claim, few people could find one more widely recognized or celebrated than Ronald Grayzel.

 Through his passionate, diligent, and expert handling of his clients’ claims, he has achieved incredible results for injury victims—including large settlements and verdicts for families that lost a loved one to fatal injury.

 As a result of his high-quality litigation, effective representation, and record of results, Mr. Grayzel was made a Fellow in the American College of Trial Lawyers in 2010.
 He has also been included in the New Jersey Super Lawyers list since 2006, putting him among the top 5% of attorneys in the state.

 Important Contributions to the Field of Personal Injury

 As a Certified Civil Trial lawyer, Attorney Grayzel is not only adept at navigating well-established legal areas but in pioneering new ones through innovative and ethical practice.
 He was among the first New Jersey injury attorneys to represent victims of asbestos exposure against manufacturers, helping develop the trying of toxic torts in the state.

 Ron was also instrumental in other types of toxic tort cases as a co-chair of the Plaintiff’s Steering Committee regarding the Durham Woods incident and for victims of tainted blood products.
 He also served as Chairman for the Civil Trial Section of the New Jersey State Bar Association and was a former President of the Middlesex County Trial Lawyers Association.

 Personal Life (Outside The Courtroom)

 In his spare time, Ron has devoted his time and skills as a volunteer, offering his legal skills on behalf of those who cannot normally afford them.
 The County Bar Association designated him the Pro Bono Lawyer of the Year, affirming his contributions to the Middlesex community.
 He also enjoys coaching youth sports and volunteers frequently at the local YMCA.

-Ron served for nine years on the Metuchen Board of Education and has served as a boro councilman for six years.
+Ron served for nine years on the Metuchen Board of Education and has served as a boro councilman for seven years.